US buyer's guide · 2026

 What about pre-natal, restorative, and specialist US yoga programs?

 Specialist classes typically run as separate service types with their own intake forms, capacity, and sometimes their own pricing.
 Per-service intake handles specialist health screening — pre-natal forms with trimester and OB consent, trauma-informed classes with hands-on adjustment opt-out.
-Junocal handles per-service intake natively.
+With Junocal, each class type carries its own intake form out of the box.
 Mindbody, Momence, and Walla all support it with varying degrees of configuration effort.

 What's the typical software cost for a US single-location yoga studio?